eagronin/weather-clustering-spark-acquire/README.md

 ![](elbow plot)

-The values for the number of clusters (k) are plotted against WSSE values, and the elbow, or bend in the curve, provides an estimate for the optimal value for k.
+The values for the number of clusters (k) are plotted against WSSE values.
+The chart shows that WSSE declines as the number of clusters increases.
+This is intuitive, because allowing for a larger number of clusters facilitates shorter distances between each point in the feature space and cluster centers.
+However, as the number of clusters increases, the curve gradually flattnes, as the contribution to the decline in WSSE by adding a cluster diminishes.
+The bend in the curve (or elbow) provides an estimate for the optimal value for k.
 In this plot, we see that the elbow in the curve is between 10 and 15, so let's choose k = 12.
 The subsequent plots of cluster centers are all based on the number of clusters k = 12.

 Let's show clusters for "Dry Days", i.e., weather samples with low relative humidity: